Volley24/schedule-ranker/README.md

-# University Schedule Generator
+# Carleton Schedule Ranker

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 A web app coded using React and Typescript which attemps to find the best possible schedule given a list of classes, by ranking every combination of classes possible and allowing the user to customize the weights.

-Currently, there is no hosted website for this; however, since this is a static web app, finding a free hosting service should be relativally easy.
-(As a matter of fact, github can host these, so this might be deployed to github pages)

 # How to access

-The latest version can be found at https://volley24.github.io/schedule-ranker/.
+The latest version can be found at https://cuschedule.netlify.app.

+The latest alpha version, which usually includes newer features at the cost of being less stable, can be found here: https://alpha--cuschedule.netlify.app.

+**Latest Stable Version:** v.0.2.1

+**Latest Alpha Version:** Same as Stable

-**Please note that the schedule ranker is currently in pre-release mode, and bugs/inconsistencies may arrise at any time.**
+Please note that the schedule ranker is currently in pre-release mode, and bugs/inconsistencies may arrise at any time.
+Please report a bug or suggest new features if you have any.

 # Changelog